 Hand-in repo:

-2. Request access to this group https://gitlab.tudelft.nl/ap3751-homework-2025
+2. Request to join this group: https://gitlab.tudelft.nl/ap3751-homework-2026

-3. Click 'Create new project' name it 'ap3751-2025-YOURFAMILYNAME'
+3. Create your personal hand-in repository: Click 'Create new project' name it 'ap3751-2025-YOURFAMILYNAME'

 TEAM PROJECTS (60% of your grade)